whiteflatlogo

 The Berg Catchment Groundwater Reserve

-The Reserve (i.e., the water “set aside” to provide for BHN and to sustain water ecosystems) is the only right to water in the National Water Act (NWA; No. 36 of 1998).
-It therefore has priority over all other water use and should be set as soon as the ‘Class’ is determined for each water resource.
-This is to say that the amount of water required for the Reserve must be met before water resources can be allocated to other water users.
-It is important to note that the NWA clearly includes ‘groundwater’ in the definition of a “water resource” but the overall characteristics of groundwater sometimes require a different or integrated management approach.
+The Reserve, the water “set aside” to provide for BHN and sustain water ecosystems, is the only right to water in the National Water Act (NWA; No. 36 of 1998).
+It has priority over all other water uses and must be met before water resources can be allocated to other users.
+The NWA clearly includes groundwater in the definition of a “water resource,” but the characteristics of groundwater sometimes require an integrated management approach.

 The Groundwater Reserve